-This two-year program is designed to meet the requirements for an Associate of Arts in Psychology from CNM and prepare a student to obtain a Bachelor of Arts in Psychology at University of New Mexico.
+This program is designed to meet the requirements for an Associate of Arts in Psychology from CNM and prepare a student to obtain a Bachelor of Arts in Psychology at University of New Mexico.
 However, students from CNM seeking a baccalaureate degree may also transfer to other institutions.

 Many of the courses in this program are transferable and some may be applied to four-year degree programs at other institutions.
 CNM currently has transfer agreements with many colleges and universities in New Mexico and elsewhere.

 - Students should always refer to the catalog of their intended transfer institution for admission, program, course, and graduation requirements.
 College catalogs are generally available online.
 Students should also consult a faculty advisor and/or an Academic Coach with CNM Connect Services.

 Students interested in transfer to UNM should consult the UNM psychology department.

 NOTE: Psychology minors at UNM complete PSY 1105 Introduction to Psychology and any 5 other psychology courses for a total of 18 credit hours, and 2 of those courses (6 credit hours) must be taken at UNM.
 Therefore, up to 4 total psychology courses (12 credit hours), selected from any psychology courses offered at CNM, can be applied toward graduation requirements for a psychology minor at UNM.

 Interested students can learn about career opportunities and pathways in psychology and related fields from the American Psychological Association.